guynir42/wfast/+head/Readme.txt

 *Star keeps track of the properties of stars in the field, e.g., magnitude, color, xy position.
 A vector of Star objects is essentially like a catalog.
+This is mostly unused now.
+We used it when observing single or double stars when working on high contrast imaging.

+*WorldCoordinates: keeps the info on the transformation between sky and image coordinates.
+Can be used to give the field rotation and central coordinates.

+*Catalog: takes star positions and matches them, using Eran's astrometry, to the GAIA catalog.
+Saves the information in a matlab table that can be used or saved to disk.

+*Parameters: inherits all from Header, and is used only for backward compatibility.
+Use h = cast(p) to turn Parameters object into Header object.